eladrich/pyrallis/docs/step_by_step.md

 ##  Basic Parsing

-Creation of an argparse configuration is really simple, just use `pyrallis.ArgumentParser` on your predefined dataclass.
+Creation of an argparse configuration is really simple, just use `pyrallis.parse` on your predefined dataclass.

 ```python title="train_model.py"  linenums="1"
 from dataclasses import dataclass, field